zivlakmilos/magicbook/README.md

 }
 ```

 - `format` is a string with the name of the format.
-This can be used show show or hide specific markup in each format.
+This can be used to show or hide specific markup in each format.
 - `config` is an object with all the configuration settings for the specific format.
-- `page` is an object with variables assigned to `file.config` during the build process.
-Right now, this is mostly done in the `frontmatter` plugin, but you can easily write a plugin that adds extra variables to this object.
+- `page` is an object with the YAML frontmatter variables from the particular file.

 Even though `magicbook` has a built-in views, it's possible to use Liquid includes.
-The default search location is in `/includes`, but you can customize this as a general setting or a format setting.
+The default search location is in `/includes`, but you can customize this as a general setting or a build setting.

 ```json
 {